Thought-Garden/motf/Proposal to Lexon.md

 ### Showcasing a New Breed of Organizations

 DEMOs Days at Darvoz are not just about investment and fundraising; they are about showcasing a revolutionary approach to incubating businesses.
-It's about presenting a new kind of organization that is more grounded, more accessible, and faster to succeed, creating models of cooperation that foster growth from the grassroots level.
+It's about pesenting a new kind of organization that is more grounded, more accessible, and faster to succeed, creating models of cooperation that foster growth from the grassroots level.
 It's a display of a new methodology where businesses are not only more successful but are better in the sense that they reflect the diversity and dynamism of the communities from which they spring.

 ### Streamlined Investments through DEMOs Platform